 Looking only at Morningstar reviews without doing your own due diligence could cause you to invest in funds that aren’t the best fit for your portfolio.
 Or you may overestimate how well a fund will perform, only to be disappointed later.
 For those reasons, it’s important to look under the hood, so to speak, to ensure that you fully understand what you’re investing in before buying in.

 Having research tools can help you make educated decisions about where and how to invest.
 Morningstar Ratings are one tool you can use.
 When you’re ready to invest and apply the knowledge you’ve acquired, the next step is opening an online brokerage account.
+But keep in mind that there are many ratings services on the market, and that Morningstar’s ratings are far from the only research tool out there.

 The information provided is not meant to provide investment or financial advice.
 Also, past performance is no guarantee of future results.